Lyneham Primary School

 Do the Local Authority offer extra help for families of children with Special Educational Needs?

-27% of children at school were designated as having some form of Special Educational Need or Disability (National State-funded Primary Schools 2022/2023: 15.8%).
+25% of children at school were designated as having some form of Special Educational Need or Disability (National State-funded Primary Schools 2024/2025: 18.2%).
+A further 7.5% of children are being monitored for having possible Special Educational Needs.
 This can be broken down as follows:

 (Years R, 1 and 2)